zeemeng/dots/manpage/src/setdots.1.md

 # ENVIRONMENT
 **setdots** sets the *export* attribute on the following shell variables, therefore these are available in the execution environment of package-specific custom scripts (see *FILES*) when such scripts are invoked by **setdots**.

+PKG
+:   The name of the package currently being processed by **setdots**.

 PKG_CONFIG_DEST
 :   The destination where symlinks of package data and configuration files are created at by the default package configuration operation.
 By default, it is set to the value of the HOME environment variable.